 Individuals and businesses don’t have to become victims.
 Here are practical steps to safeguard finances:

-1. Secure your mail: Drop outgoing mail directly at the Post Office and retrieve incoming mail daily to prevent theft
+- Secure your mail: Drop outgoing mail directly at the Post Office and retrieve incoming mail daily to prevent theft.

-2. Consider alternatives to checks: Use wire transfers, ACH payments, and online bill pay services whenever possible
+- Consider alternatives to checks: Use wire transfers, ACH payments, and online bill pay services whenever possible.

-3. Verify receipt: Follow up to confirm check payments have reached their intended recipients
+- Verify receipt: Follow up to confirm check payments have reached their intended recipients.

-4. Use indelible ink: Write checks with black gel pens or other indelible ink that can’t be easily washed
+- Use indelible ink: Write checks with black gel pens or other indelible ink that can’t be easily washed.

-5. Switch to eStatements: Enroll in electronic statements to prevent bank documents from being stolen in transit
+- Switch to eStatements: Enroll in electronic statements and other digital documents to reduce the risk of bank information being stolen in transit.

-7. Monitor regularly: Reconcile your accounts frequently to catch suspicious transactions early
+- Monitor regularly: Reconcile your accounts frequently to identify suspicious transactions early.

 Additional Protections for Business Customers

-Business customers can consider enrolling in our Payee Positive Pay Service and ACH Fraud Control.
+Business customers should consider enrolling in our Payee Positive Pay and ACH Fraud Control services.
 These enhanced security features help prevent unauthorized checks and ACH transactions from being processed against your account.
-Contact an account officer for more information on implementing this valuable protection.
+For more information on implementing these valuable safeguards, please contact your account officer.

 What to Do If Fraud Is Suspected